LLNL/Silo/docs/globals.md

   Arg name | Description
   :---|:---
+  `dbfile` | The file for which the over-write property is desired.
   `allow` | Integer value controlling the Silo library's overwrite behavior.
 A non-zero value sets the Silo library to permit overwrites of existing objects.
 A zero value disables overwrites.
 By default, Silo does **not** permit overwrites.

 * **Returned value:**